-Morning Skin Care Regime:
+My Current Morning Skin Care Regime:

-Then, I generally follow this up with Neutrogena – Clear Face Liquid Lotion Sunscreen, over my whole face.
+Then, I generally follow this up with Neutrogena’s Clear Face Liquid Lotion Sunscreen, over my whole face.
 This lotion has a broad spectrum SPF 30, is ultra-light, oil-free and water resistant for 80 minutes.
 Neutrogena also offers two other varieties of face sunscreen, which you may prefer if you are not prone to break outs.
 This white lotion’s active sunscreen ingredients are: Avobenzone, Homosalate, Octisalate, Octocrylene and Oxybenzone.
 Touted as a #1 dermatologist recommended sunscreen, I have had no break outs with this product.

-Evening Skin Care Regime:
+My Current Evening Skin Care Regime:

-Its name sounds extreme, but it relies on a lemon probiotic and proprietary organic chlorella growth factor to solve blotchiness and hyper-pigmentation.
-Also, Poets’s Daffodil smooths skin’s texture and tone, and Butterfly Bush Stem Cells helps prevent photogenic and oxidative stress.
+I know that the Radical Resurfacing product sounds extreme, but it relies on a natural lemon probiotic and proprietary organic chlorella growth factor to solve blotchiness and hyper-pigmentation.
+Also, Poets’s Daffodil smoothes skin’s texture and tone, and Butterfly Bush Stem Cells helps prevent photogenic and oxidative stress.
 Other important ingredients include: probiotics, organic organ oil, olive leaf and CoQ10.